-20. PRESENTATION - RECYCLING SERVICES
+20. RECYCLING SERVICES -PRESENTATION

 The Waste Management Team Leader informed members of the current consultation into kerbside recycling.
 Views were being sought on the current containers being used and how residents thought the service could be improved.
 Forms were available online or at Council buildings and a number of drop-in sessions were scheduled to take place at libraries and community centres.
-The following issues were raised:
+Copies were also available at the meeting.
+The consultation would run until the end of the year.